galister/wlx-overlay-s/README.md

 ## Troubleshooting

-When an error is detected, we often print tips for fixing into the log file.
+When an error is detected, we often print tips for fixing it into the log file.

 Logs will be at `/tmp/wayvr.log` for most distros.